 hero property to a

-hero object with a binding like this.
+hero object with a binding like this:

-We can add the hero’s
+You can add the hero’s

 id is 11,

-/detail/ part of that URL is constant.
+/detail/ part is constant.
 The trailing numeric

-id part changes from hero to hero.
+id changes from hero to hero.

-Configure a Route with a Parameter
+Add a route with a parameter

 The colon (:) in the path indicates that